COVID travel ban leaves hundreds of trucks stuck in UK | DW | 22.12.2020

 "It's in both our interests, both countries to ensure that we have flow, and of course there are European hauliers right now who want to be going home,'' she told the BBC.

-Over the weekend, British Prime Minister Boris Johnson announced a new strain of the coronavirus had been discovered in England and that the mutation appeared to be more transmissible.
+Over the weekend, Johnson announced a new strain of the coronavirus had been discovered in England and that the mutation appeared to be more transmissible.

-British health experts say the new strain is 70% more transmissible, although other virologists have urged people not to panic and that they are still reviewing data on the new strain and have yet to reach a final conclusion.
+British health experts have said the new strain is 70% more transmissible, although other virologists have urged people not to panic and said they are still reviewing data on the new strain and have yet to reach a final conclusion.

 British health authorities have said the variant does not lead to an increase in cases of severe illness, and does not cause more serious side effects.